"...stories birling through my mind..."

 There was a bully who walked down the brae every day.
 She would gulder at the P5s.
 That means she would do an awful lot of shouting, just in case you’re a teacher at Moyle Primary School who didnae learn the local language.
 I was feard of thon yin: frightened of that particular girl.

 My sandwich problem didnae improve.
 My mammy tried everything: soda bread, pan bread, plain bread, wheaten bread, Robinson’s jam with bits, Robinson’s jam without bits, Hartley’s jam with bits, Hartley’s jam without bits and even my aunt Nan’s homemade jam.
 Nothing worked, for I didnae like food.

 One day, as I walked down the steepest brae in the universe, I came up with a plan.
 My friend Melanie was footering away with her recorder and the bully was at the bottom of the brae near Myra, the Lollipop lady.
 I took a deep breath and tossed my pan bread seeped in Hartley’s blackcurrant jam (without bits) over the wall of the graveyard.
 Melanie was brave and engrossed in ‘Ode to joy’, so she didnae notice the joy on my face.
 From that moment, I was the happiest wean in Larne.
 I was the happiest wean in the universe.

-But I felt right and sorry for the starving weans in Africa.
+But I felt right and sorry for the hungry weans in Africa.